-My name is Anthony and I have been working as a designer for over 10 years now at a handful of equally amazing places.
-I am currently the lead designer and front-end developer at Newsday where I specialize in UI & UX for all their digital stuffs.
+My name is Anthony and I have been working as a designer for over a decade now at a handful of equally amazing places.
+I am currently the lead designer and front-end developer at Newsday where I specialize in UI & UX for their digital stuffs.

 I have past experience in retail marketing, brand identity, music production & photography.
 And I always have a whole mess of other creative projects in the works.